TheresaLui/SelfHelpContent_v2/articles/microsoft.streamanalytics/streamanalyticsnoinputtsg.md

 	cloudEnvironments="public"
 />

-# Stream Analytics is not receiving any input.
+# Stream Analytics is not receiving any input

 ## Stream Analytics job is not receiving any input
 <!--issueDescription-->